by John Salt - Last Updated November 2024

 Parts start failing and/or are completely inadequate and you find yourself spending way more on up-grades in parts and a computerized radio over getting what a decent quality collective pitch heli and computerized radio would have cost in the first place - please don't make that same mistake.

-When you are starting out, you don't need the latest model or most expensive radio system with all the bells & whistles.
+When you're first starting out, you don't need the latest model or most expensive radio system with all the bells & whistles.
 As you become a seasoned RC helicopter pilot and enthusiast, then you can consider investing in the best, but the opposite will often happen.
-You'll have the experience, flying skills, knowledge and wisdom to appreciate that the underdog or two year old model that is on a great clearance sale at the hobby shop, can often be the best RC helicopter.
+You'll have the experience, flying skills, knowledge and wisdom to appreciate that the one or two year old model that is on a great sale at the hobby shop, but still has good parts support, can often be the best RC helicopter choice if bang for the buck is an important factor.

 400's like this are big enough to see in the sky at a distance, but small enough not to be overly intimidating/dangerous to learn/start on.
 They can handle moderate wind once you learn the basics and crashes won't bankrupt you either.